Deepak284090/CashTrack/README.md

 ## Introduction

-In today’s fast-paced world, managing household finances can be challenging, especially for nuclear families with several income sources.
+In today’s fast-paced world, managing household finances can be challenging, especially for joint families with several income sources.
 Cash Track helps address common pain points by providing an automated system to track earnings, expenses, and financial transactions.
 It ensures that all family members contribute fairly to shared expenses, and allows for transparent and real-time financial management.

 ## Objectives